StanESmith/pfatt_opnsense/README.md

 ## Prerequisites

-* At least __three__ physical network interfaces on your pfSense server
+* At least __three__ physical network interfaces on your OPNsense server
 * The MAC address of your Residential Gateway
-* Local or console access to pfSense
+* Local or console access to OPNsense
-* pfSense 2.4.5 running on amd64 architecture _(If you are running pfSense 2.4.4 please see instruction in the [Before-pfSense-2.4.5 branch](https://github.com/MonkWho/pfatt/blob/Before-pfSense-2.4.5/README.md))_

-At this time there is a bug in pFsense 2.4.5 and [ng_etf module is only included in pFsense 2.4.5 _amd64 build_]( https://redmine.pfsense.org/issues/10463).
-Should be fixed in 2.4.5-p1.

-PFSense Builds for Netgate hardware may not include ng_etf (Confimred on SG4860-Desktop 2.4.5-p1).
-Confirm ng_etf exists before continuing and look at [Before-pfSense-2.4.5 branch](https://github.com/MonkWho/pfatt/blob/Before-pfSense-2.4.5/README.md) for gudiance if it doesn't exist.

-If you are running pfSense on anything other than amd64 architecture you should compile your own version of ng_etf.
-Look at [Before-pfSense-2.4.5 branch](https://github.com/MonkWho/pfatt/blob/Before-pfSense-2.4.5/README.md) for some guidance on compiling and running your own ng_etf.

 If you only have two NICs, you can buy this cheap USB 100Mbps NIC [from Amazon](https://www.amazon.com/gp/product/B00007IFED) as your third.
 It has the Asix AX88772 chipset, which is supported in FreeBSD with the [axe](https://www.freebsd.org/cgi/man.cgi?query=axe&sektion=4) driver.
 I've confirmed it works in my setup.
 The driver was already loaded and I didn't have to install or configure anything to get it working.
 Also, don't worry about the poor performance of USB or 100Mbps NICs.
 This third NIC will only send/recieve a few packets periodicaly to authenticate your Router Gateway.
 The rest of your traffic will utilize your other (and much faster) NICs.